JujuAdams/Vinyl/docs/5.0/Config-Macros.md

 In addition to Vinyl's [configuration file](Configuration), there are a number of macros that can be adjusted to customise Vinyl to your liking.
 You can find all these macros in the `__VinylConfigMacros` script.
 You should adjust these macros as you see fit.

+?> Vinyl also has a [few other macros](Debug-Macros) you can tweak to get better debug information.

 &nbsp;

 ## `VINYL_MAX_GAIN`